niteshraj1309/CodersMap-Bhopal/README.md

 # 📍 CodersMap Bhopal – Data Analytics Project

-**CodersMap Bhopal** is a Python-based data analytics project focused on analyzing data related to developers in Bhopal.
+**CodersMap Bhopal** is a Python-based data analytics project focused on analyzing data related to coders in Bhopal.
 The project is divided into four main sections to provide insights and recommendations :
 ---

 ## 🔍 Project Overview